 6 weeks - 2.5-8 hours of independent study per week 8 weeks - 1.5-6 hours of independent study per week 10 weeks - 1.5-4.5 hours of independent study per week Additional Details Subject/Course Level: Plant and Microbial Biology/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.
-Supervised Independent Study and Research: Read Less [-] PLANTBI 101L Experimental Plant Biology Laboratory 3 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 Students will perform state-of-the-art research to address an important question in modern plant biology.
+Supervised Independent Study and Research: Read Less [-] PLANTBI 101L Experimental Plant Biology Laboratory 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2017 Students will perform state-of-the-art research to address an important question in modern plant biology.
 The experimental progression exposes students to a variety of modern molecular approaches and techniques.
 Experimental design, data acquisition, and analysis of the student's real experimental data is emphasized.
 Research results will be presented in written and oral formats similar to those used in research laboratories.
 Experimental Plant Biology Laboratory: Read More [+] Rules & Requirements Prerequisites: Biology 1A-1B; Plant and Microbial Biology 135, 150, and 160 (may be taken concurrently) Hours & Format Fall and/or spring: 15 weeks - 6 hours of laboratory and 1 hour of discussion per week Additional Details Subject/Course Level: Plant and Microbial Biology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructor: Wildermuth Experimental Plant Biology Laboratory: Read Less [-] PLANTBI C103 Bacterial Pathogenesis 3 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 This course for upper division and graduate students will explore the molecular and cellular basis of microbial pathogenesis.
+Instructor: Wildermuth Experimental Plant Biology Laboratory: Read Less [-] PLANTBI C103 Bacterial Pathogenesis 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 This course for upper division and graduate students will explore the molecular and cellular basis of microbial pathogenesis.
 The course will focus on model microbial systems which illustrate mechanisms of pathogenesis.
 Most of the emphasis will be on bacterial pathogens of mammals, but there will be some discussion of viral and protozoan pathogens.
 There will be an emphasis on experimental approaches.
-The course will also include some aspects of bacterial genetics and physiology, immune response to infection, and the cell biology of host-parasite interactions.
-Bacterial Pathogenesis: Read More [+] Rules & Requirements Prerequisites: 100, 102 or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Plant and Microbial Biology/Undergraduate Grading/Final exam status: Letter grade.
+The course will also include some aspects of bacterial genetics and The course will also include some aspects of bacterial genetics and physiology, immune response to infection, and the cell biology of host-parasite interactions.
+Bacterial Pathogenesis: Read More [+] Rules & Requirements Prerequisites: MCELLBI 100, 102 or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Plant and Microbial Biology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructor: Portnoy Also listed as: MCELLBI C103/PB HLTH C102 Bacterial Pathogenesis: Read Less [-] PLANTBI 104L Discovery-Based Research in Microbiology 2 Units Terms offered: Summer 2018 First 6 Week Session, Summer 2010 10 Week Session.
-Summer 2008 10 Week Session An introduction to microbiology research in which students generate gene knockouts in Caulobacter and analyze the mutant phenotypes.
+Instructor: Portnoy Also listed as: MCELLBI C103 Bacterial Pathogenesis: Read Less [-] PLANTBI 104L Discovery-Based Research in Microbiology 2 Units Terms offered: Summer 2019 First 6 Week Session, Summer 2018 First 6 Week Session.
+Summer 2010 10 Week Session An introduction to microbiology research in which students generate gene knockouts in Caulobacter and analyze the mutant phenotypes.
 Each student will disrupt one gene of known function and one gene of unknown function.
 Students will attend lectures focusing on the techniques to be employed and perform experiments under supervision.
 This course may be taken by students with no prior laboratory experience to expose them to discovery-oriented research.
 Discovery-Based Research in Microbiology: Read More [+] Hours & Format Summer: